-- (i) Overtime-vehicle manufacturing employees. - (b) Where a written agreement for an annualised wage agreement is entered into, the agreement must specify: - (i) the annualised wage that is payable; - (ii) which of the provisions of this award will be satisfied by payment of the annualised wage; - (iii) the method by which the annualised wage has been calculated, including specification of each separate component of the annualised wage and any overtime or penalty assumptions used in the calculation; - (iv) the outer limit number of ordinary hours which would attract the payment of a penalty rate under the award and the outer limit number of overtime hours which the employee may be required to work in a pay period or roster cycle without being entitled to an amount in excess of the annualised wage in accordance with clause 28.14(c).

-- (c) If in a pay period or roster cycle an employee works any hours in excess of either of the outer limit amounts specified in the agreement pursuant to clause 28.10(b)(iv), such hours will not be covered by the annualised wage and must separately be paid for in accordance with the applicable provisions of this award. - (d) The employer must give the employee a copy of the agreement and keep the agreement as a time and wages record. - (e) The agreement may be terminated: - (i) by the employer or the employee giving 12 months' notice of termination, in writing, to the other party and the agreement ceasing to operate at the end of the notice period; or - (ii) at any time, by written agreement between the employer and the individual employee.
+- (i) the annualised wage that is payable; - (ii) which of the provisions of this award will be satisfied by payment of the annualised wage; - the method by which the annualised wage has been calculated, including specification of each separate component of the annualised wage and any overtime or penalty assumptions used in the calculation; - (iv) the outer limit number of ordinary hours which would attract the payment of a penalty rate under the award and the outer limit number of overtime hours which the employee may be required to work in a pay period or roster cycle without being entitled to an amount in excess of the annualised wage in accordance with clause 28.2(c). - (c) If in a pay period or roster cycle an employee works any hours in excess of either of the outer limit amounts specified in the agreement pursuant to clause 28.2(b)(iv), such hours will not be covered by the annualised wage and must separately be paid for in accordance with the applicable provisions of this award. - (d) The employer must give the employee a copy of the agreement and keep the agreement as a time and wages record. - (e) The agreement may be terminated: - (i) by the employer or the employee giving 12 months' notice of termination, in writing, to the other party and the agreement ceasing to operate at the end of the notice period; or - (ii) at any time, by written agreement between the employer and the individual employee.

-28.15 Annualised wage not to disadvantage employees
+28.3 Annualised wage not to disadvantage employees

 - (a) The annualised wage must be no less than the amount the employee would have received under this award for the work performed over the year for which the wage is paid (or if the employment ceases or the agreement terminates earlier, over such lesser period as has been worked). - (b) The employer must each 12 months from the commencement of the annualised wage arrangement or, within any 12 month period upon the termination of employment of the employee or termination of the agreement, calculate the amount of remuneration that would have been payable to the employee under the provisions of this award over the relevant period and compare it to the amount of the annualised wage actually paid to the employee.
-Where the latter amount is less than the former amount, the employer shall pay the employee the amount of the shortfall within 14 days. - (c) The employer must keep a record of the starting and finishing times of work, and any unpaid breaks taken, of each employee subject to an annualised wage arrangement agreement for the purpose of undertaking the comparison required by clause 28.15(b).
-This record must be signed by the employee, or acknowledged as correct in writing (including by electronic means) by the employee, each pay period or roster cycle.

-28.16 Base rate of pay for employees on annualised wage arrangements
+Where the latter amount is less than the former amount, the employer shall pay the employee the amount of the shortfall within 14 days. - (c) The employer must keep a record of the starting and finishing times of work, and any unpaid breaks taken, of each employee subject to an annualised wage arrangement agreement for the purpose of undertaking the comparison required by clause 28.3(b).
+This record must be signed by the employee, or acknowledged as correct in writing (including by electronic means) by the employee, each pay period or roster cycle. - 28.4 Base rate of pay for employees on annualised wage arrangements